casper-ecosystem/casper-client-rs/README.md

 # casper-client

-A client for interacting with the Casper network.
+A client library and binary for interacting with the Casper network.

 ## Running the client